Austin police reveal timeline of package explosions, warn residents to be 'aware' of suspicious boxes

 Austin police say they’ve determined the device was inside a package, and are working with the Bureau of Alcohol, Tobacco, Firearms and Explosives to reconstruct the item and learn who may have created it.

 “Right now, we’re trying to determine how did the package get there and who was the intended target?
 We do feel that this was targeted at somebody.
-We’re still trying to figure out whether that was the individual who died or not,” Chacon adds.
+We’re still trying to figure out whether that was the individual who died or not,” Assistant Chief Joseph Chacon with the Austin Police Department tells reporters at a news conference.

 Police say it is “an isolated incident and that there is no continuing threat to the community,” adding that there is no reason to believe it is terror-related.